isomerpages/edb-pix/_build-your-team/Employment practices in SG/Get to know the relevant Government bodies.md

 description: Get to know the relevant Government bodies
 third_nav_title: Employment practices in SG
 ---
-## Get to know the relevant Government bodies
+## Get to know the relevant government bodies

 There are a number of government agencies you may have to interact with when building your team in Singapore.